alphagov-mirror/dcs-python-client/README.md

 # DCS python client

-A client to check passport validity using the [Document Checking Service (DCS) API](https://dcs-pilot-docs.cloudapps.digital/message-flow/#message-flow).
+This is a worked example of a client for the [Document Checking Service (DCS) API](https://dcs-pilot-docs.cloudapps.digital/message-flow/#message-flow).
+It serves as an example of how to create a request for the DCS and how to decrypt the response.

-This client is currently missing:
+You should not attempt to use this as a client library, since it is currently missing:

 - [ ] documentation, including guidance on creating the necessary keys and certificates
+- [ ] handling responses; currently, decrypted responses are just printed to stdout
 - [ ] error handling
-- [ ] the ability to handle non-error responses; such responses are simply printed to stdout
-- [ ] tests - both unit and integration
+- [ ] tests
 - [ ] a stub DCS to give non-government users something to run this client against
 - [ ] the ability to send in custom passport data
 - [ ] publication to pypi.org